Bogstag/HumanActivityRecognitionUsingSmartphones/CodeBook.md

 -----------------|------------
 subject          | ID the subject who performed the activity for each window sample.
-Its range is from 1 to 30. activity         | Activity name (WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING)
+Its range is from 1 to 30. activity         | Activity name (WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING) tBodyAcc-mean()-X | Mean time for acceleration of body for X direction. tBodyAcc-mean()-Y | Mean time for acceleration of body for Y direction. tBodyAcc-mean()-Z | Mean time for acceleration of body for Z direction. tBodyAcc-std()-X | Standard deviation of time for acceleration of body for X direction. tBodyAcc-std()-Y | Standard deviation of time for acceleration of body for Y direction. tBodyAcc-std()-Z | Standard deviation of time for acceleration of body for Z direction. tGravityAcc-mean()-X | Mean time of acceleration of gravity for X direction. tGravityAcc-mean()-Y | Mean time of acceleration of gravity for Y direction. tGravityAcc-mean()-Z | Mean time of acceleration of gravity for Z direction. tGravityAcc-std()-X | Standard deviation of time of acceleration of gravity for X direction. tGravityAcc-std()-Y | Standard deviation of time of acceleration of gravity for Y direction. tGravityAcc-std()-Z | Standard deviation of time of acceleration of gravity for Z direction. tBodyAccJerk-mean()-X | Mean time of body acceleration jerk for X direction. tBodyAccJerk-mean()-Y | Mean time of body acceleration jerk for Y direction tBodyAccJerk-mean()-Z | Mean time of body acceleration jerk for Z direction tBodyAccJerk-std()-X | Standard deviation of time of body acceleration jerk for X direction. tBodyAccJerk-std()-Y | Standard deviation of time of body acceleration jerk for Y direction. tBodyAccJerk-std()-Z | Standard deviation of time of body acceleration jerk for Z direction. tBodyGyro-mean()-X | Mean body gyroscope measurement for X direction. tBodyGyro-mean()-Y | Mean body gyroscope measurement for Y direction. tBodyGyro-mean()-Z | Mean body gyroscope measurement for Z direction. tBodyGyro-std()-X | Standard deviation of body gyroscope measurement for X direction. tBodyGyro-std()-Y | Standard deviation of body gyroscope measurement for Y direction. tBodyGyro-std()-Z | Standard deviation of body gyroscope measurement for Z direction. tBodyGyroJerk-mean()-X | Mean jerk signal of body for X direction. tBodyGyroJerk-mean()-Y | Mean jerk signal of body for Y direction. tBodyGyroJerk-mean()-Z | Mean jerk signal of body for Z direction. tBodyGyroJerk-std()-X | Standard deviation of jerk signal of body for X direction. tBodyGyroJerk-std()-Y | Standard deviation of jerk signal of body for Y direction. tBodyGyroJerk-std()-Z | Standard deviation of jerk signal of body for Z direction. tBodyAccMag-mean() | Mean magnitude of body Acc tBodyAccMag-std() | Standard deviation of magnitude of body Acc tGravityAccMag-mean() | Mean gravity acceleration magnitude. tGravityAccMag-std() | Standard deviation of gravity acceleration magnitude. tBodyAccJerkMag-mean() | Mean magnitude of body acceleration jerk. tBodyAccJerkMag-std() | Standard deviation of magnitude of body acceleration jerk. tBodyGyroMag-mean() | Mean magnitude of body gyroscope measurement. tBodyGyroMag-std() | Standard deviation of magnitude of body gyroscope measurement. tBodyGyroJerkMag-mean() | Mean magnitude of body body gyroscope jerk measurement. tBodyGyroJerkMag-std() | Standard deviation of magnitude of body body gyroscope jerk measurement. fBodyAcc-mean()-X | Mean frequency of body acceleration for X direction. fBodyAcc-mean()-Y | Mean frequency of body acceleration for Y direction. fBodyAcc-mean()-Z | Mean frequency of body acceleration for Z direction. fBodyAcc-std()-X | Standard deviation of frequency of body acceleration for X direction. fBodyAcc-std()-Y | Standard deviation of frequency of body acceleration for Y direction. fBodyAcc-std()-Z | Standard deviation of frequency of body acceleration for Z direction. fBodyAccJerk-mean()-X | Mean frequency of body accerlation jerk for X direction. fBodyAccJerk-mean()-Y | Mean frequency of body accerlation jerk for Y direction. fBodyAccJerk-mean()-Z | Mean frequency of body accerlation jerk for Z direction. fBodyAccJerk-std()-X | Standard deviation frequency of body accerlation jerk for X direction. fBodyAccJerk-std()-Y | Standard deviation frequency of body accerlation jerk for Y direction. fBodyAccJerk-std()-Z | Standard deviation frequency of body accerlation jerk for Z direction. fBodyGyro-mean()-X | Mean frequency of body gyroscope measurement for X direction. fBodyGyro-mean()-Y | Mean frequency of body gyroscope measurement for Y direction. fBodyGyro-mean()-Z | Mean frequency of body gyroscope measurement for Z direction. fBodyGyro-std()-X | Standard deviation frequency of body gyroscope measurement for X direction. fBodyGyro-std()-Y | Standard deviation frequency of body gyroscope measurement for Y direction. fBodyGyro-std()-Z | Standard deviation frequency of body gyroscope measurement for Z direction. fBodyAccMag-mean() | Mean frequency of body acceleration magnitude. fBodyAccMag-std() | Standard deviation of frequency of body acceleration magnitude. fBodyBodyAccJerkMag-mean() | Mean frequency of body acceleration jerk magnitude. fBodyBodyAccJerkMag-std() | Standard deviation of frequency of body acceleration jerk magnitude. fBodyBodyGyroMag-mean() | Mean frequency of magnitude of body gyroscope measurement. fBodyBodyGyroMag-std() | Standard deviation of frequency of magnitude of body gyroscope measurement. fBodyBodyGyroJerkMag-mean() | Mean frequency of magnitude of body gyroscope jerk measurement.

 ## Dataset structure
  ```